Krazete/sgm/README.md

 These settings do not affect the tier, level, or skill tree settings and are not considered in the calculation of fighters' stats.

 #### Preset Buttons
-The `X` button sets tier, level, signature, and marquee to the minimum level.
+The `X` button sets tier, level, skill tree, signature, and marquee to the minimum level.
-The `Home` button sets tier and level to the minimum level and sets signature and marquee to the maximum level.
+The `Home` button sets tier, level, and skill tree to the minimum level and sets signature and marquee to the maximum level.
-The `Crown` button sets tier, level, signature, and marquee to the maximum level.
+The `Crown` button sets tier, level, skill tree, signature, and marquee to the maximum level.

 *Your fighter settings are not saved and will be reset on every visit.*